open5e/open5e/source/monsters/monsters_a-z/E/elf-drow.rst

 **Hand Crossbow**: *Ranged
 Weapon Attack*: +4 to hit, range 30/120 ft., one target. *Hit*: 5 (1d6 +
-2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
-If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
+2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` for 1 hour.
+If the saving throw fails by 5 or more, the target is also :ref:`srd:unconscious` while :ref:`srd:poisoned` in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake.